B-Complex (Combined B Vitamins)

 B-Complex supplements contain all eight essential B vitamins — B1 (thiamine), B2 (riboflavin), B3 (niacin/niacinamide), B5 (pantothenic acid), B6 (pyridoxine/P-5-P), B7 (biotin), B9 (folate), B12 (cobalamin) — plus often choline.

-B-Complex (Combined B Vitamins) is studied for comprehensive b vitamin coverage, energy metabolism support, stress and mood support.
+B-Complex is researched primarily for Energy, Cognitive, and Mood & Mental Health.
 Single supplement providing all 8 B vitamins addresses general dietary inadequacy and ensures balanced B vitamin status.
 Convenient vs taking individual vitamins.